7 creative ways to encourage your kids to pray

 Every day is different in homes with young children, and so can be the prayer.

-When our oldest daughter started kindergarten, we replaced once lazy mornings with a chaotic new routine of rigid uniforms, rushed breakfast, and wrestling kids into the car.
+When our oldest daughter started kindergarten, we replaced previously lazy mornings with a chaotic new routine of rigid uniforms, rushed breakfast, and wrestling kids into the car.
 Once we got the hang of it, I began to appreciate starting the day with a quiet drive—everyone together and safely contained in car seats.
-Once, halfway to school, I eagerly announced, “Let’s say a Hail Mary.”
+One day, halfway to school, I eagerly announced, “Let’s say a Hail Mary.”

 My daughter met my eyes in the rearview mirror with a glare perfected at an early age—a learned behavior modeled by me, unfortunately.
 “We pray all day at school, Mommy,” she whined.